hyperledger/fabric/docs/source/deploypeer/peerchecklist.md

         file: tls/ca.crt
     # If mutual TLS is enabled, clientRootCAs.files contains a list of additional root certificates
     # used for verifying certificates of client connections.
-    # It is not required to be set, but can be used to augment the set of TLS CA certificates
+    # It augments the set of TLS CA certificates available from the MSPs of each channel’s configuration.
-    # available from the MSPs of each channel’s configuration.
+    # Minimally, set your organization's TLS CA root certificate so that the peer can receive join channel requests.
     clientRootCAs:
         files:
           - tls/ca.crt